We started North Country Advisory because we kept seeing the same pattern.

 In many firms, the most immediate risk is not a formal AI program or a complex technical architecture.
 It is ordinary employees and contractors using public AI tools in browsers, personal accounts, unmanaged devices, and day-to-day workflows that were never designed with AI in mind.

-We started this business because we believe smaller firms need practical, experienced judgment without unnecessary complexity.
+We believe smaller firms need practical, experienced judgment without unnecessary complexity.

 Where implementation support makes sense, we can help prepare the right handoff to internal teams or external partners.